M-Baraa-Mardini/Llama.cpp-turboquant/README.md

 https://developer.nvidia.com/cuda-downloads

-Open your Command Prompt and run this exact command. *(Note: You will need to replace the absolute file paths with wherever your specific server and model files are located).*
+Open your Command Prompt and run this exact command. *(Note: You will need to replace the absolute file paths with wherever your specific server and model files are yours).*

 ```cmd
 git clone https://github.com/TheTom/llama-cpp-turboquant.git